Stone House Animal Hospital Frequently Asked Questions

 Why do some veterinary hospitals do pre-anesthetic blood work and some don't?

-Safety procedures for anesthesia vary based upon doctor/hospital preference.
+Safety procedures for anesthesia vary based on doctor/hospital preference.
 We believe safety should come first, so we require pre-anesthetic blood tests.
 These help us know if the liver and kidney are functioning well enough for anesthesia to be safe and determine if your pet’s blood will clot appropriately.

 My dog ran away.
 What do I do now?